SumiSastri/dev-blogs/docs/learn-to-code-getting-started/part3-learn-html-css-javascript.md

 <footer></footer>
 ```

-Always check the [documentation](https://www.w3schools.com/html/) from W3 schools.
+As a developer it is good practice to search for [documentation](https://www.w3schools.com/html/) for code and familiarise yourself with the way documentation is written.

 I have used different HTML tags for forms and the W3 tutorial was one of the first that I did before I made the decision to go to bootcamp.

 Work on the examples in CodePen and repeat the same examples many times to feel comfortable with HTML as a language and its syntax.